 - Jumpers/ Warm tops – as above.
 It’s cold outside.
 You need something that is going to keep you warm and dry.

 - Outdoor Coat – An alternate, warm jacket for walking round resort in the evenings is essential and will give your ski jacket time to breath/dry out overnight.
+(We recommend a Heated Jacket for those who are always cold!)

 - Snow Boots or Waterproof Walking Boots – make sure they have ample grip as the resorts can be slippy, and depending on the height of snow in resort – pick a pair you can wear over the top of jeans.